bitegarden/bitegarden.github.io/_posts/2019-11-18-news-for-code-quality-lovers_en.md

 ---

-### Introducing Rating Report Plugin for SonarQube™
+### Introducing Rating Report Plugin for SonarQube&trade;

-SonarQube™ has a powerful quality model based on reliability, security and maintainability.
+SonarQube&trade; has a powerful quality model based on reliability, security and maintainability.
 But sometimes you need to know a little bit more...
 What about performance?
 And error handling?
 User experience?

 With this plugin you will be able to get ratings for all those code quality characteristics by using the rule tags feature available in SonarQube.